A travel guide to

 For the city locations not served by the rail services, there will most likely be a bus route.
 There are 3 main types of bus service in Berlin, daytime buses, metro buses and night buses.
-Daytime buses run through the day with night buses taking over select routes at night.
 The metro buses run 24 hours a day so they are especially convenient.

 Berlin has trams and metrotrams on more than 20 lines.
-These are run by the BVG so a U-Bahn ticket can be used to ride on one.
+You also don’t need to purchase extra tickets to ride the tram as U-Bahn and S-Bahn tickets are accepted.
 There is very little difference between the tram and metrotram other than the frequency.
 Metrotrams operate on the lines starting with “M” and run every 10 minutes during the day.

 You’ll find taxi ranks outside train stations and you can take any waiting taxi, it’s actually not necessary to use the one at the front of the queue.
 You can also flag down taxis from the side of the road.

-All taxis in Berlin operate the same fare system that starts at a base fare of €3.90, then it’s €2.30 per kilometre for the first seven kilometres and after that each one is €1.65.
+All taxis in Berlin operate the same fare system that starts at a base rate of €3.90, then it’s €2.30 per kilometre for the first seven kilometres and after that each one is €1.65.